Building A Budget With Allocations - All Flexibility Levels

 Non-Financial

-The JROTC team within Central provides curriculum, teacher support, and IT equipment for JROTC classrooms.
-The JROTC team also leads the JROTC Cadet Leadership Challenge Summer Camp which is available to JROTC students based on availability.
+The JROTC Team within Central provides curriculum, teacher support, and IT equipment for JROTC classrooms.
+The JROTC Team also leads the JROTC Cadet Leadership Challenge Summer Camp, available to JROTC students based on availability.

 Points of Contact

-- Colonel (Retired) Martin Compton, Director, JROTC, Office of the Secondary Schools – Martin.Compton@k12.dc.gov
+- Colonel (Retired) Martin D. Compton, Director, JROTC, Office of the Secondary Schools – martin.compton@k12.dc.gov

 Helpful Resources